 Last year, I had the privilege of visiting the leaders of the Synod of Syria and Lebanon and the Synod of the Nile (Egypt) a year ago, partner denominations to the Presbyterian Church USA.
 I heard firsthand about the struggles of Christians in these countries.
-It was made apparent to me that a central component to any lasting peace in the region is for moderate Muslims, Christians, and religious minorities to form a healthy civil society.
+It was apparent that a central component to any lasting peace in the region is for moderate Muslims, Christians, and religious minorities to form a healthy civil society.
 Dedicated Christians from our partner denominations in these regions have worked diligently toward that end.

 As I recall, about 90% of Egyptians are Muslim.
 About 9% are Coptic Orthodox Christians.
 About 1% are Protestant.
 Moderate Muslims and Christians alike were part of the protests that ousted Mubarak.
 Moderate Muslims and Christians are leading the protests against Morsi’s power grab and against the troubling new constitution that is being proposed.

 While in Egypt, I had the privilege of dining in the home of a young family who also acted as our tour guides for a day.
-The wife and mother of this family has been posting articles and pictures relating to the protests on Facebook, like this picture of brave women taking the front row of a march towards the presidential palace carrying their own shrouds (coffin cloth) in their arms.
+The wife and mother of this family have been posting articles and pictures relating to the protests on Facebook, like this picture of brave women taking the front row of a march towards the presidential palace carrying their own shrouds (coffin cloth) in their arms.

 Plssssss pray and fast during the next 3 days, this is a turning point in our nation's destiny ...